Introduction to coherent quantization: Slender coherent spaces

 \begin{cor} Let $Z$ be a slender, projective, and non-degenerate coherent space, and let $\Qz(Z)$ be a quantum space of $Z$.
 Then for every homogeneous map $A:Z\to Z$, there is a unique linear operator $\Gamma(A):\Qz(Z)\to\Qz(Z)$, the \bfi{quantization} of $A$, such that \lbeq{Gamma.1.A} \Gamma(A)|z\>=|Az\> \for z\in Z. \eeq \end{cor} \bepf We define $\Gamma(A):\Qz(Z)\to\Qz(Z)$ by $\Gamma(A):=\Gamma_1(A)$.
 Then, $\Gamma(A)$ satisfies (\ref{Gamma.1.A}). \epf

-Note that when $Z$ is slender, Theorem \ref{t.Gamma} is less general than Theorem \ref{t.quant1}, but Theorem \ref{t.Gamma} holds for a larger class of coherent spaces.
-Moreover, for coherent maps $A$, there is a simple relationship \gzit{e.GammaStar} between $\Gamma(A)^*$ and $\Gamma(A^*)$, that does not generalize to the situation of Theorem \ref{t.quant1}.
+Note that the results just proved assume that $Z$ is slender but need minimal assumption about $A$ In contrast, Theorem \ref{t.Gamma} holds for arbitrary coherent spaces, but it assumes that $A$ is a coherent map.
+The simple relationship \gzit{e.GammaStar} between $\Gamma(A)^*$ and $\Gamma(A^*)$, valid for coherent maps $A$, does not generalize to the situation discussed in the present section.

 \begin{prop} Let $Z$ be a slender, projective and non-degenerate coherent space.
-The quantization map $\Gamma:\hom Z\to\Lin\Qz(Z)$ is a semigroup homomorphism, \lbeq{e.GammaAB} \Gamma(AB)=\Gamma(A)\Gamma(B)\for A,B\in\hom Z. \eeq \end{prop}
+The quantization map $\Gamma:\Hom Z\to\Lin\Qz(Z)$ is a semigroup homomorphism, \lbeq{e.GammaAB} \Gamma(AB)=\Gamma(A)\Gamma(B)\for A,B\in\Hom Z. \eeq \end{prop}

-\bepf It is straightforward to check that $AB\in\hom Z$.
+\bepf It is straightforward to check that $AB\in\Hom Z$.
 By Theorem \ref{t.quant1},

 Thus \gzit{e.GammaAB} holds. \epf

 \begin{thm} Let $Z$ be a slender coherent space and let $\Qz(Z)$ be a quantum space of $Z$.
 Then for every homogeneous function $m:Z\to\Cz$ there is a unique linear operator $\a(m):\Qz(Z)\to\Qz(Z)$ such that \lbeq{e.am} \a(m)|z\>=m(z)|z\> \for z\in Z. \eeq \end{thm}